Transcend-ArkansasState/Java_CS1_ObjectOrientedProgrammingJava/README.md

 - [ ] SerializeObjects.java // TODO: Deserialize Object from file
 - [ ] Create run instructions for each one.
 ## Nice To Have:
-- [ ] add maven goals to parse Java Docs and Help Text
-- [ ] unit-test coverage, and unit-tests for grading homework
-- [ ] Java Doc Publishing site (can this be built to gitHub?)
 - [ ] Full Markdown readmes for everyrhing.
 - [ ] CS Standards citations in the Java Doc Comments with a brief justification
 - [ ] Document all the modules